coldclimate/omnomfrickinnom/content/blog/2021-01-11-korean-butternut-feta.markdown

 ## You will need

 * A butternut squash, sliced into inch thick wedges
-* About a tablespoon of gochujang (Korean pepper paste, looks for the red tub in your local asian shop)
+* About a tablespoon of gochujang (Korean pepper paste, looks for the red tub in your local Asian shop)
 * A block of feta
 * About a teaspoon of honey
-* A tablesoon of mixed seeds, often sold as salad toppers
+* A tablespoon of mixed seeds, often sold as salad toppers
 * A good splash of lime juice

 ## Do

-* Smear the slices of butternut with gochujang on both sides and set aisde.
+* Smear the slices of butternut with gochujang on both sides and set aside.
 I prepped them at lunchtime and cooked about six pm.
 * Roast in an oven at about 160 for an hour.
 Once it's cooked though and slightly burnt pull it out and leave it to cool whilst you make the feta
 * Stick the grill on high
 * Slice the feta into 1.5cm cubes and stick it on a sheet of tinfoil